About Money skills for life

 - Planning for later life

 Money skills for life can be organised as a one-off talk or as part of a series of employee development and welfare events.
 Talks are delivered by a CCPC trained presenter and each attendee gets a free handbook and planner to take home, which contains lots of useful information and tools to help them manage their money.
-You can find out more in our leaflet information for employers, or watch our short video of Money skills for life in action.
+You can find out more in our leaflet information for employers.

 How do you book a talk?